adikm/sl-monitor/README.md

 sqlite3 filename.db
 ```
 2. Open [config.yml](config.yml) and configure environment variables as stated in the file.
-   Optionally one can change the values in the config file as well.
+   Optionally you can pass the variables directly to the _run_ command.
+If you wish to do so, skip this step.
 3. Build the docker image:
 ```shell
 make build